robert-mccarthy-ca/modern-druid/README.md

 **Open-source carbon farming for a livable planet.**

-Modern Druid is my attempt to build/design a globally replicable, revenue-generating carbon farming model — one that sequesters atmospheric carbon, restores degraded land, and provides free food to communities — all while paying workers fairly and preparing for global deployment by 2030.
+Modern Druid is my attempt to build/design a globally replicable, revenue-generating carbon farming model — one that sequesters meaningful levels of atmospheric carbon, restores degraded land, and provides free food to communities — all while paying workers fairly and preparing for global deployment by 2030.
+True carbon dioxide removal.

 This model earns revenue from **international voluntary carbon markets**, meaning it’s largely insulated from national political will and can generate the same income level whether built in Canada, Kenya, or Cambodia.